code-lab-org/nost-tools/docs/source/release_docs/icd/index.rst

 .. image:: media/image47.png
    :alt: Diagram Description automatically generated
-   :width: 6.44792in
+   :width: 8 in
-   :height: 2.3105in

 Figure 11.
-Simplified Behavior of Managed Application
+Simplified Behavior of Managed Application. (click to enlarge)

 All messages between applications in NOS-T go through the message broker via a publish/subscribe method.
 To begin a test case execution,